 - Slowly bend the knee until you’re back int the starting position.

 It’s a good idea to put an exercise mat or something else under the spot where the kettlebell hits the floor in case you can’t control the weight properly on the way down.

 Is a Kettlebell Enough For Bigger/Stronger Legs?

 A kettlebell can be plenty to grow bigger, stronger legs.
 To get muscles to grow, you need to provide enough training volume at a proper resistance level.
 The training volume is quite easy to do with kettlebells.
-They are small so you can have one at home and quickly bang out a 15 minute arm workout that will produce quite a burn.
+They are small so you can have one at home and quickly bang out a 15 minute leg workout that will produce quite a burn.

 The resistance level depends on the weight of the kettlebell.
 It’s a good idea to have a few different weights of kettlebells available.
 How heavy exactly obviously depends on you.
 For some movements like squats, swings and deadlifts, a heavy kettlebell is more appropriate.
-For things like curls and lateral raises, lighter weights are better.
+For things like lunges and lateral raises, lighter weights are better.
 Or another way to look at it; for exercises with two hands; use a heavy kettlebell, for exercises with one hand, use a lighter one.

 What heavy and light means really depends on the person.
 For women 6-8 kg is a good starting point for two handed exercises.
 For men a starting point of 12-14 kg is good.
 The lighter kettlebell should be about 60% of the heavier weight.
 Of course when training, you will get stronger after a while.
 Be prepared to upgrade to a heavier weight kettlebell after a while.

 Everyone has different reasons to work out.
 Some people want to look better, others want to become stronger to become better at a certain sport or just for everyday activities.
 Kettlebells are great tool to reach those different goals with a single piece of equipment.
 We all like to use our time as efficiently as possible though.
 So how can you get the most out of a kettlebell workout?